AyushLodha71/Splitwise/README.md

 **May 2025**: Initial repository creation and first week's development **August 2025**: Fully functional code with data storage in .txt files **November 2025**: Fully functional code with data storage in local MySQL Database.
 Uses Spring Boot and REST API to interact with MySQL.
+**Future Plans**:
-**Future Plans**: Migrate the database from offline to online hosting
+  1. Migrate the database from offline to online hosting.
+  2. Add Encryption to Password.

 ---